 This project represents the culmination of my time at De Montfort university.
 My final major project or FMP, where I can showcase all that I have learnt in one large scale final piece.
-To that end I aim to make something here that will push me both creatively and technically.
+To that end I aim to make something here that will push me both creatively as well as technically.

 On my travels in Star Citizen I noticed that all the assets where very high poly and had extremely high texel densities, this made everything look crisp and beautiful.
 I had some idea how this had been achieved but wanted to know more as I felt a good understanding of the technical process was essential for attempting a project of this scale.
 I knew from the outset I would not be able to texture something this large using my traditional approach of using substance painter, atleast not for everything.

 One of the most useful resources I found during this research was a forum post on Polycount (Polycount, 2015) that explained the process.
 The community had done their own research and experimentation was useful as it gave me a clear idea of how to approach some of the technical issues presented within this project.
 The key takeaways from this were: tiling materials; making the geometry in a way to take advantage of custom normals, which equated to essentially chamfering all the edges and making heavy use of decals with normal maps and parallax occlusion to fake geometry.
 The approach I was aiming to replicate, something that I had come to refer to as the “Star Citizen approach”, had been used in another title- Alien Isolation which was released in 2014.
 This game was another excellent source of reference material.

 PLANNING & PRESENTATION

 Part of any successful project is effective planning and, as this will be my largest and most important project to date, its importance cannot be understated.
 To this end I made a comprehensive breakdown of what I was going to do with my time, outlining each step in the production process.